RileyEv/RileyEv/README.md

 ### Hi there 👋

+I like cricket, data science, Haskell and a few other bits.

 <!--
 **RileyEv/RileyEv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.